Trinity School, Nottingham

 The Trinity School in Nottingham, England is a Catholic secondary school and sixth form with academy status for pupils aged 11–18.
 It is part of the Our Lady of Lourdes Catholic Multi Academy Trust.

 The School asserts that its main concerns are: 'academic excellence, good discipline and achievement in all the broader aspects of education within a happy and distinctively Catholic atmosphere'.
 In 2011 90% of students achieved 5 A*-C grades at GCSE level and 90% of students were accepted onto their 'first choice' course at university.

 Admissions

-The school is a faith school, and has restricted admissions.
+The school is a church school, and has restricted admissions.
 Its good academic results give it a high profile in the city, and places for the school will be limited.
 It is situated off Beechdale Road, a main thoroughfare, near the junction with Kingsbury Drive, between Beechdale (to the south-east), Aspley (to the east), and Bilborough (to the west).
 The area has many secondary schools, with Bluecoat Beechdale Campus neighbouring to the west, and Nottingham Academy for Girls nearby to the east.
 Woodlands School, a school for children with special needs, neighbours to the east.
 The north half of the school lies in Aspley, and the southern half is in Bilborough.